What Is Pygmalion Effect? (Psychological Experiment)

 People have three basic needs relatedness, competence, and autonomy.
 Each need is important for dedication, passion, and happiness.
 But the last one, autonomy, plays a crucial role in self-confidence.

 Autonomy is the ability to make independent decisions in life.
 It gives agency, and agency lets you hold onto your future.
-Self-efficacy this concept comes from a psychologist named Albert Bandura.
+Self-efficacy This concept comes from a psychologist named Albert Bandura.
 It is very similar to autonomy.
 Autonomy is a human desire for control.
 Self-efficacy, on the other hand, is the perception of autonomy.

 Pygmalion effect experiment